Jalen Hurts Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 - Last week against the Saints, Hurts went 13-for-24 (54.2 percent) for 147 yards.

-- He tacked on 18 carries for 69 yards while scoring three rushing touchdowns.
+- Hurts added 69 yards on 18 carries while rushing for three touchdowns.

 Hurts' Philadelphia Teammates